SUBSTANTIAL GAINFUL ACTIVITY

 If you are working and earning under the SGA level, then you can apply for benefits.
 Obviously, we recommend that you stop all work if you have a severe illness.
 Because SSD and SSI benefits are for those who cannot work at any job due to their medical conditions.

-We want you to understand how to apply for SSD and SSI benefits.
+We want you to understand how to apply for SSDI and SSI benefits.
 Likewise, we want you to understand your appeal rights.
 Our law firm can help you apply for benefits and appeal any denial from the SSA.
 Likewise, we can represent you in court.
 We will prepare you to be a witness in your case.
 If necessary, we can also appeal your case to the Appeals Council.
 Additionally, we file appeals in Federal Court.